This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 Luckily for us, contraception can often help to control irregular bleeding and if you want to know which birth control methods are best to avoid spotting, when you should be concerned about spotting and when to see a doctor – then keep reading!

 How long does spotting last on birth control?

 Spotting on birth control, also known as breakthrough bleeding, typically occurs in the first six months of taking a new contraceptive.
 When starting a new method it can take time to regulate the menstrual cycle as the body needs to adjust to the new hormones.
 This can cause you to experience some spotting or bleeding between periods.
 With most methods this settles down after a few months but may persist for some contraception users.

 Progestogen in hormonal contraception leads to changes in the lining of the womb, called the endometrium.
 Progestogen may thin the endometrial lining, which can cause some bleeding.
 A thinner lining helps prevent pregnancy as a fertilised egg cannot implant into the womb lining.

 Other potential causes of spotting while on the pill are:

 - Forgetting to take a pill for a day or more

-- Infection – sexually transmitted infections can lead to irritation and inflammation of the uterus or cervix
+- Infection – sexually transmitted infections can lead to irritation and inflammation of the uterus or cervix which may cause bleeding

 - Taking a new medication – some drugs can interfere with the effectiveness of birth control pills.
 You should always check with your doctor before taking a new medication